archmix/triady-governance-oss/README.md

 [![CircleCI](https://circleci.com/gh/triady-oss/governance.svg?style=svg)](https://circleci.com/gh/triady-oss/governance)

-# Triady Governance
+# Triady Developer Portal

-Triady Governance is a lightweight developer portal.
-The main objective of this module is to provide a concise list of system resources like Topics, Caches, Apis and Tables aligned with architectural resources like Business Contexts and Modules (a.k.a Services in distributed systems)
+This module is a lightweight developer portal that provides a concise list of system resources like Topics, Caches, Apis and Tables aligned with architectural resources like Business Contexts and Modules (a.k.a Services in distributed systems)

 ## How to run it on your computer
 This project uses docker compose to make development easier to contributors.